 Hinsdale is a medium-sized village located in the state of Illinois.
 With a population of 17,235 people and five constituent neighborhoods, Hinsdale is the 147th largest community in Illinois.

 Hinsdale home prices are not only among the most expensive in Illinois, but Hinsdale real estate also consistently ranks among the most expensive in America.

+Hinsdale is a very ethnically-diverse village.
 The people who call Hinsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hinsdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Hinsdale include Irish, English, Italian, and Polish.
+Important ancestries of people in Hinsdale include Irish, German, Italian, English, and Polish.

 The most common language spoken in Hinsdale is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.